wbaik/gym-stock-exchange/README.md

 ```
 python3 demo_exchange.py
 ```
-There are two versions, `discrete` and `continuous` action spaces - agents may require one or the other.
+There are two versions, `discrete` and `continuous` action space - agents may require one or the other - DDPG vs naive DQN, for example.
 `env = gym.make('game-stock-exchange-v0')` is for a `discrete` environment.
 `env = gym.make('game-stock-exchange-continuous-v0')` is for a `continuous` environment.